jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

 probably because the authors do not see it as being necessary for most deployments.
 It is not clear from the text exactly how the conflicting index and term sent back from the client should be used by the leader to determine what `nextIndex` to use.
-After some deliberation, the 6.824 staff have decided that what the authors *probably* intended, was the
-following:
+We believe the protocol the authors *probably* want you to follow is:

- - If the follower does not have `prevLogIndex` in its log, it should return with `conflictIndex = len(log)` and `conflictTerm = None`.
+ - If a follower does not have `prevLogIndex` in its log, it should return with `conflictIndex = len(log)` and `conflictTerm = None`.
- - If the follower does have `prevLogIndex` in its log, but the term does not match, it should return `conflictTerm = log[prevLogIndex].Term`, and then search its log for the first index whose entry has term equal to `conflictTerm`.
+ - If a follower does have `prevLogIndex` in its log, but the term does not match, it should return `conflictTerm = log[prevLogIndex].Term`, and then search its log for the first index whose entry has term equal to `conflictTerm`.
  - Upon receiving a conflict response, the leader should first search its log for `conflictTerm`.
 If it finds an entry in its log with that term, it should set `nextIndex` to be the one beyond the index of the